COALAIP/specs/README.md

-For the purposes of storing `Right`s on decentralized ledgers, we ignore the requirements of the `lcc:RightSet` and model `Right`s as atomically transferrable containers of licensing information.
+For the purposes of storing `Right`s on decentralized ledgers, we ignore the requirements of the `lcc:RightSet` and model `Right`s as atomically transferrable containers of licensing and copyright information.
 To make a distinction between derived licensing information and a full copyright, we separately [explore the semantics of copyright later](#copyright-semantics).
 To the best of our knowledge, there are no existing RDF schemata for creating such containers, so we propose the following to satisfy the consolidated requirements of:

 - [LCC: Rights Reference Model](http://doi.org/10.1000/284);
 - [W3C: Open Digital Rights Language](https://www.w3.org/TR/odrl/); and